devleaks/cockpitdecks-docs/docs/Cockpit.md

 # Aircraft Configuration

 Decks are particular to one aircraft.
-Cockpitdeck will look for a folder named `deckconfig` in the X-Plane folder of that aircraft.
+Cockpitdecks will look for a folder named `deckconfig` in the X-Plane folder of that aircraft.

 If a `deckconfig` folder is found in the folder of the aircraft currently used, Cockpidecks will first look for a file named `config.yaml`.
 In that file, Cockpitdecks will find all decks connected to the system and available to it.
 It will also find a set of global parameters.